Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Solution in each region

 with

-whereas the other components vanish, $ E^{\rm TM}_y = E^{\rm L}_y = E^{\rm TE}_x = E^{\rm TE}_z = 0$.
+Note that the other components vanish: $ E^{\rm TM}_y = E^{\rm L}_y = E^{\rm TE}_x = E^{\rm TE}_z = 0$.
 Thus, the electric field consists of TM, TE, and longitudinal components with two integration constants each.
-Note that $\eta$ represents the ratio of displacement current ($\varepsilon_r \varepsilon_0 \partial_t E$) to drift current ($\sigma_c E$), which is several orders of magnitude smaller than unity in metals for microwave frequency field.
-For later use, we give electric current density and charge density,
+In Eq.~(\ref{eq:eta}), $\eta$ represents the ratio of displacement current ($\varepsilon_r \varepsilon_0 \partial_t E$) to drift current ($\sigma_c E$), which is several orders of magnitude smaller than unity in metals for microwave frequency field.
+For later use, we write down the electric current density, charge density, and magnetic flux density in the following:

-Without relying on the electrostatic approximation, we have obtained the precise decay length of the transverse components, Eq.~(\ref{eq:alpha}), which explicitly takes the skin effect into account.
+Without relying on the quasi-electrostatic approximation, we have obtained in Eq.~(\ref{eq:alpha}) the precise decay length $\alpha^{-1} $ of the transverse components, which originates from the Amp\'{e}re-Maxwell law [Eq.~(\ref{eq:Maxwell3})] and can be considered a generalized skin depth.
 Equation~(\ref{eq:alpha}) reproduces the previous result $\alpha=q$~\cite{ingebrigtsen1970jap} if we neglect the skin effect ($\delta _m \to \infty$) and take the limit $v/c\rightarrow 0$, whereas it reduces to the ordinary skin effect if we set $v = c_m$.
 Since the SAW velocity $v$ is about five orders of magnitude smaller than the speed of light, $v/c_m \ll 1$ is always satisfied.
-Thus the difference between the updated $\alpha$ [Eq.~(\ref{eq:alpha})] and the conventional one \cite{ingebrigtsen1970jap} comes from the imaginary term under the square root.
-The derived expression suggests that the contribution of the skin effect cannot be neglected when $\delta_m$ is comparable to $q^{-1}$ and in such a case it predicts a shorter decay length than the conventional model.
-Such a situation occurs in materials with sufficiently large conductivity and thus the result obtained here can be important especially for metallic films.
+Thus the difference between the updated $\alpha$ [Eq.~(\ref{eq:alpha})] and the quasi-electrostatic one~\cite{ingebrigtsen1970jap} comes from the imaginary term under the square root.
+The derived expression suggests that the contribution of the skin effect cannot be neglected when $\delta_m$ is comparable to $q^{-1}$, in which case it predicts a shorter decay length than the conventional model.
+Such a situation occurs in materials with sufficiently large conductivity and thus the result obtained here can be important especially for conducting layers.

 Let us proceed to discuss the boundary conditions that can be imposed independently of the other regions.
 Equation~(\ref{eq:E_metal_solved}) has six integration constants corresponding to three dynamical degrees of freedom; two for photons and another for conduction electrons.
 Two of the constants can be eliminated by imposing $J_z =0$ at the boundaries, enabling one to express $C_{\pm }^{\rm L}$ in terms of $C_{\pm }^{\rm TM}$;